sollecitom/software-product-development-blog/content/posts/2024/2024-01-08-DRAFT-next-post.md

 Since adopting specific practices is not a goal, what properties should our system of work have?
 If we're talking about developing software systems, I'd go with:

 1. Effectiveness: doing the right thing, meeting the needs of the customers and of the company, delivering value earlier.
-2. Safety: not breaking things in production, meeting security, compliance, and legal needs.
+2. Safety: not breaking things for customers, not losing data, meeting security, privacy, compliance, and legal needs.
 3. Sustainability: no heroics, no sprints, no borrowing from the future, and not ending up increasing the required costs or efforts over time.
-4. Resilience: coping with temporary absences, adjusting to late changes in requirements, and working flexibly on anything needed.
+4. Resilience: tolerating temporary absences, dealing with late changes in requirements, and working flexibly on anything needed.
-5. Efficiency: avoiding non-value activities.
+5. Efficiency: minimizing no-value activities.
+An activity is deemed no-value if it doesn't directly add value for customers and users.

 If these are the desired properties we want in a system of work, we should compare alternative systems by assessing how well they do with regard to these properties.